Table of Contents Hide

 Cloud service providers have ceded control to entities that have no oversight.
 Small problems and interferences such as the internet going down can take your vendor’s cloud service with it.
 Accessing customer payments, and important data will have to wait until the internet is up and running.
 What is cloud computing?
 Similarly, when the cloud platform is going through bug fixes or updates, the system will stay inaccessible.
 This is because the with advantages and risks of cloud computing, you get both.

 Other problems such as bad weather, DDOS attacks, and system failures can result in service unresponsiveness.
 So, consider how much uptime your cloud vendor can provide?
 Even if your cloud service provider provides a 995 uptime, you are still left with 1% downtime.
-Along with the advantages and risks of cloud computing, you have to be a victim of system errors.
+Along with the advantages and risks of Cloud Computing Implementation, you have to be a victim of system errors.
 This downtime means 3.65 days out of 365 days a year.
 When those downtime hours occur during business hours, and during the day, your access will be blocked.

 What is cloud computing?
 Businesses and clients are at risk at all times with the advantages and risks of cloud computing.
 The risks are up to some length but it is always helpful to remember what risk is and how it can affect you.
 The cost of investigating and resolving breaches can have legal expenses associated with them.
 So, make sure that you know the waters you are diving into.
 Meaning the advantages and risks of cloud computing.
 There are plenty of advantages and disadvantages of cloud computing.